 How does it work?

-SSE Library currently has "read and publish" agreements with Cambridge University Press, Emerald, Elsevier, SAGE, Springer, Taylor & Francis and Wiley.
+SSE Library currently has "read and publish" agreements with Cambridge University Press, Emerald, Elsevier, Oxford University Press, SAGE, Springer, Taylor & Francis and Wiley.
 This means that researchers at SSE can publish free of charge in many of their journals and have reading rights to several thousands of academic journals.
 Additional publishers may be added in the future, as license agreements are renegotiated.

 - The "corresponding author" (the person who handles the correspondance during the publication process) must be affiliated with Stockholm School of Economics.

 - Please state "Stockholm School of Economics" as your affiliation, and use your "hhs.se" e-mail address for easier identification.